ADVANCED PLACEMENT TESTING (AP)

 All AP students have a College Board account that gives them access to new free online resources from the College Board that their teachers will be using throughout the year.
 This account also gives students access to their previous PSAT, SAT, and AP test scores.

 - If your student qualifies for Free/Reduced lunch, the State of Washington will pay 100% of testing fees.
-Complete the Low Income Student Verification Form along with the AP Test Registration form and turn it in to the Business Office.
+Complete the Low Income Student Verification Form and send it to firstname.lastname@example.org or drop it by the school office.

 - If your family needs assistance with paying for the exams or has extenuating circumstances preventing you from paying by the deadline we will work together to find a solution that ensures your child can take the exam.
-Please complete the "Financial Planning Sheet" along with the AP Test Registration form and submit them to Stephanie Bergere in the Counseling Office.
+Please email Stephanie Bergere (email@example.com) to work out payment options/details.

-Please note: If a student registers for an exam in the fall and decides not to take the test in May there is a mandated $40 cancellation fee.
-Additionally, if a student decides to register after the fall registration due date, a $40 late fee will be assessed.
+Please note: If a student decides to register after the fall registration due date, a $40 late fee will be assessed.
 These prices are set by College Board and are not negotiable.

 SAT, PSAT, ACT